-An annuity is an investment contract between an insurance company and an owner of the annuity, based on an annuitant's life.
-Often, owners and annuitants are the same person.
+So, at what age does an annuity payout?
+Well, it depends.
 Annuities do not mature like a bond or time certificate does.
-In fact, annuities can continue for the remainder of the annuitant's life, which is one of the primary benefits of purchasing an annuity.
-However, there are certain dates that have a significance as a "maturity" in an annuity.
+But they can continue for the remainder of the annuitant's life, which is one of the primary benefits of purchasing an annuity.
+However, certain dates have significance as a "maturity" in an annuity.

 For example, a 45-year old man might open a variable annuity with a seven-year surrender period.
 After the seven years, he might decide that a variable annuity tied to the stock market is too volatile for his objectives as he closes in on retirement.
-He can move the assets to a fixed annuity to preserve principal.
+He can move the assets to a fixed annuity to preserve the principal.

 The annuity due date has more to do with the insurance benefits of an annuity than with the investment objectives on an annuity.
 Many investors place money into an annuity to guarantee that they will not outlive assets.
-If the investor finds that the assets in the annuity are not needed in retirement, eventually the insurance company will pay the asset based on the person exceeding life expectancy.
+If the investor finds that the assets in the annuity are not needed in retirement, the insurance company will eventually pay the asset based on the person exceeding life expectancy.

 Investors have the option of taking the annuity out before the annuity due date designated on the contract, but they will be taxed on all earnings in the account.
 Taking the regular distributions spreads the taxes out over time.